-This item library includes 20 items.
-Response options measure satisfaction with how the skin feels (very dissatisfied, somewhat dissatisfied, somewhat satisfied, very satisfied).
+The published version of this item library includes 20 items.
+Response options measure satisfaction with how the skin feels.
 The time frame for reporting asks respondents to answer based on the past week.
 All 20 items are relevant to facial skin and skin on the body.
 We have organized the items according to the clinical hierarchy from the RMT analysis.
 This means that people in the sample were the most satisfied with the item "how natural your skin feels", and the least satisfied with the item "how flawless your skin feels".
 Table 3 below shows the items included in the two published short-form scales that measure Skin Rejuvenation and Skin Quality.